xPand4B/Towers_Of_The_Wild_Reworked/README.md

 ### Features
 * **Compatible with Vanilla, Fabric and Forge!**
-  * If [Waystones (Fabric Edition)](https://www.curseforge.com/minecraft/mc-mods/waystones-fabric) or [Fabric Waystones](https://www.curseforge.com/minecraft/mc-mods/fabric-waystones) mod is active, waystones can spawn on top of each tower!
+  * If [Waystones (Fabric Edition)](https://www.curseforge.com/minecraft/mc-mods/waystones-fabric), [Fabric Waystones](https://www.curseforge.com/minecraft/mc-mods/fabric-waystones) or [Server-Side Waystones](https://modrinth.com/mod/sswaystones) is active, waystones can spawn on top of each tower!
     * **Only install one of them!**
 * Randomly generating Towers in your world
 * Great loot on top of every Tower!